Tasmota, Theo Arends' replacement firmware for the Sonoff Basic and many other WiFi switches, logs error and

 syslog.
 As usual, the interface

-is reached by entering the device IP address in a web browser.
-Once the main
+is reached with a web browser by entering the device IP address or

 Syslog level to